-On your Alaska sail cruise, you’ll visit Alaskan towns and villages.
+On your Alaska sail cruise, you’ll visit well known coastal towns and villages.
 They are populated by a few individuals who live in determined isolation, their spirit a legacy of the pioneers who first explored this last frontier.

 You’ll visit the islands of Baronof, Kruzof, and Chichagof, whose names echo the Russian period of Alaska’s history.
-Explore historic Sitka (the former Russian capital) as well as Ketchikan (steeped in Gold Rush history) and, on some trips, Petersberg (with its strong Norwegian heritage).
-The trip includes a customized visit to Sitka, with historical tour, visits with raptors, meals and a stay in this fantastic Alaskan town, where Tlingit, Russian and American history converge.
+Depending on the itinerary, you'll explore historic Sitka (the former Russian capital), Ketchikan (steeped in Gold Rush history) and Petersberg (with its strong Norwegian heritage).
+Some trips include a customized visit to Sitka, with historical tour, visits with raptors, meals and a stay in this fantastic Alaskan town, where Tlingit, Russian and American history converge.

 Dates & Prices

 | Sample Itinerary

 | Guest Comments

 Our trips in Alaska are authorized with a special use permit from the US Forest Service.
 Maple Leaf Adventures is an equal opportunity provider.